 Geo-regional considerations may apply during candidate selection for a role.
 A Level 3 judge may hold more than one Advanced Role at the same time, but judges are generally discouraged from attempting to fulfill more than two of these roles at the same time.

-These judges are responsible for taking strategic direction from Wizards of the Coast and figuring out how to implement it program-wide.
+Program Coordinators are the leaders of the Judge Program.
+They are responsible for taking strategic direction from Wizards of the Coast and figuring out how to implement it program-wide.
 This is done by coordinating with other judges who lead various projects, and part of their role is to ensure projects have clear direction, success criteria, and project members are being appropriately recognized.

 Find out more about the Program Coordinators group and their tasks.

 These judges are responsible for acting as Head Judges, Support Judges, and Appeals Judges for Grand Prix events.
 Duties vary according to which role they have been assigned to for a particular Grand Prix, but may include pre-tournament staff planning, communication, coordinating the event, taking appeals, and providing post-event reporting.

 A newly-appointed judge to this role will spend the first few Grand Prix as a Support Judge to ensure a smooth transition to a full Grand Prix Head Judge role.

 Grand Prix Head Judges are expected to demonstrate exceptional rules knowledge, ability to clearly articulate rules, policies, and the underlying philosophies, leadership, and organizational skills.